 This Khoja mosque, next to the rubble, said two children remained trapped.
 “We pray that we will be successful in finding them well,” the mosque said in a statement that noted that funerals and prayers were being held Saturday.

 Seven of the 14 people who were rescued remained in hospitals Saturday; the rest were discharged, the society said.

 The building collapsed Friday with a “huge whoosh and then thump,” said Ali Jawad Bhimani, a hotel owner who lives near the building in Dar es Salaam’s normally bustling Kariakoo central business district.

-"The fallen building is next to our mosque.
+“The fallen building is next to our mosque.
 There is a small field there where the young boys play football.
-The building fell right on top," he said.
-"But 10 to 15 of the boys playing got away safely and are unharmed."
+The building fell right on top,” he said Friday.
+“But 10 to 15 of the boys playing got away safely and are unharmed.”